achalbajpai/pm/readme.md

 # Weather Application

-A modern weather application built with React (frontend) and FastAPI (backend) that provides current weather information and 5-day forecasts for any city or US ZIP code.
+A modern weather application built with React (frontend) and FastAPI (backend) that provides current weather information and 5-day forecasts for any city or US/Indian postal codes.

 ## Features